 - CIPD fees

 - As part of the programme, students are required to take out student membership of the CIPD.
-The 2018/19 admissions fee to CIPD is £40 and the annual subscription fee is £95 for membership till June 2019.
-September 2018 and January 2019 start students will be expected to pay £135 at the commencement of the programme to secure admission to, and membership of, the CIPD.
-You would also be required to renew your subscription on 1st July 2019 to retain your membership.
+As a guide, the 2018/19 admissions fee to CIPD was £40 and the annual subscription fee was £95 for membership till June 2019.
+Incoming GCU students will need to pay the current CIPD admissions fee and annual subscription fee at the commencement of the programme to secure admission to, and membership of, the CIPD.
+You would also be required to renew your subscription on 1st July each year to retain your membership.

 As a student at the University, there are additional fees and costs which may or may not apply to you, but that you should be aware of.